4km3/hms/docs/day1/ATDD/slides/ATDD.md

 ### Find the user stories in the code

 * Open the code in your IDE.
-* Go to acceptance-test/src/test/resources/features/customers.
+  * Browse to yourProjectDirectory/docs/day1/acceptance-test/src/test/resources/features/customers.
   * Open createCustomer.feature.

 ---